julianthome/acosolver/README.md

 (*e.g.* `.*' or 1 = 1 -- .*` in the case of SQL injection).
 The solving procedure is
 a two stage process:

 1) In the first stage, ACO-Solver invokes an external solver in order to solve all the given constraints that are supported by the solver.
 External solvers can be integrated through the plugin structure of ACO-Solver.
-For evaluation purposes, we developed plugins for Z3-str2, and CVC4.
+For evaluation purposes, we have developed plugins for Z3-str2 and CVC4.

 2) The remaining constraints can then be solved in the second phase by means of hybrid constraint solving that combines an automata based solver (we use Sushi) with a search-driven solving procedure based on the [Ant Colony Optimization meta-heuristic](http://dl.acm.org/citation.cfm?id=348603).